bashpack-project/bashpack/README.md

 # Bashpack

-Bashpack CLI is a versatile and user-friendly script manager designed to manage scripts on any Linux distro and use them as regular commands.
+The Bashpack CLI is a versatile and user-friendly script manager designed to manage scripts on any Linux distro and use them as regular commands.
 It simplifies script management, security, and automation, making your administrative tasks more efficient.

-Anyone can self-host its own commands repositories, and even its own CLI repository.
+Anyone can self-host its own subcommands repositories, and even its own CLI repository.

 ## Features